prefko/portable-preferans-notation/README.md

 *Optional* tags can include, but are not limited to: *Place{1\|2\|3}* *Location*, *Date*, *StartTime*, *EndTime*, *Duration*, *Name{1\|2\|3}*, etc.

 ### Game section
-Dealtext secion contains individual rounds of play ordered chronologically.
+Dealtext section contains individual rounds of play ordered chronologically.
 Each round and enclosed in square brackets [ ... ] and contains fixed-ordered subsections, separated by a space character.

 These subsections are, in order:
 - **id**: deal order number